The Many Faces of France | Maymester Traveling Seminar

-For students invoiced by IAU directly for the program deposit, the first program deposit of $750 is due by the application deadline of March 15th.
+For students invoiced by IAU directly for the program deposit, the first program deposit of $750 is due by the application deadline.
 Applications will not be considered complete or submitted for review until the deposit has been received.
-The second $750 program deposit is due upon admittance by April 1st.
+The second $750 program deposit is due upon admittance.
 The deposit confirms the student's course registration, housing, and international travel arrangements.
-These arrangements will not be secure until this payment is made.
-You can pay your deposit by check or credit card.
-Details on refunds and cancellations can be found on the Financial Policies page.
-If for any reason the student is not accepted to IAU, the first deposit will be refunded.
+These arrangements will not be secure until this payment is made You can pay your deposit by check or credit card.
+Details on refunds and cancellations can be found on the Financial Policies page If for any reason the student is not accepted to IAU, the first deposit will be refunded.

 |Program Combination||Grant Amount|

 |Spring semester (Aix or Barcelona) + Maymester||$2,000 credit to Maymester invoice|

 |Maymester + Summer term (Aix, Barcelona, or Tangier)||$1,000 credit to summer invoice|

 For programs that are less than 90 days, students who hold a U.S. passport do not currently need a visa to visit France.
 Students who hold a passport from other countries, please reference our visa resources page for additional information and instructions.

 Smart Traveler Enrollment Program